NHS Greater Glasgow and Clyde Pulmonary Rehabilitation

 Being active has both physical and mental benefits.
 It improves your fitness, makes you stronger, and helps you manage your COPD and stay out of hospital.

-Before you start any exercise, check with your health care professional or repiratory physiotherapist that it’s safe for you.
+Before you start any exercise, check with your health care professional or respiratory physiotherapist that it’s safe for you.

 Why is exercising important for somebody with COPD